-Utah State University recognizes you are a tremendous partner in helping your student reach their goals.
-We thank you for your influence and support, both now and in the future, as your student experiences the successses but also the challenges, that will shape their experience as a learner and member of our community.
+Utah State University recognizes you as a tremendous partner in helping your student reach their goals.
+We thank you for your influence and support, both now and in the future, as your student experiences the successes and also the challenges that will shape their experience as a learner and a member of our community.
 Whether you are a returning parent, a first-time parent, or alumni, this handbook will provide you with resources and information to help support your student's transition to college.

-We are excited to have students join us for the college experience that Utah State University offers and applaud them and you for embarking on this thrilling journey.
-To stay up-to-date on the university's plans, please visit usu.edu/parents, subscribe to the Aggie parent and family podcast, and join the parent and family network for regular newsletter communications.
+As I complete my tenure as President in the summer of 2023, I look forward to the positive impact our Aggie community will continue to make in the world.
+We are excited to have your student join us for the college experience Utah State University offers, and applaud them and you for embarking on this thrilling journey.
+To stay up-to-date on the university's plans, please visit usu.edu/parents, subscribe to the Aggie Parent and Family Podcast, and join the parent and family network for regular newsletter communications.

 Welcome to Utah State, and welcome to the Aggie Family.